wanghaisheng/responsive-landing-page-starter/content/blog/en/make-app-to-phone-call-using-android-and-flutter.md.md

     }
 ```

-To call the `initClient` method from the existing `configureFlutterEngine` method, we're going to need to add the `initClient()` line as shown in the example below:
+To call the `initClient` method from the existing the `configureFlutterEngine` method, we're going to need to add the `initClient()` line as shown in the example below:

 ```kotlin
 override fun configureFlutterEngine(@NonNull flutterEngine: FlutterEngine) {